-The Social Security Act & the Centers for Medicare and Medicaid Services (CMS) oversees the Medicare program, including Medicare Parts C and D
+The Centers for Medicare and Medicaid Services (CMS) oversees the Medicare program, including Medicare Parts C and D:

-- Part C and D sponsors must have an effective compliance program, and are obligated to have policies and procedures which include measures to prevent, detect and correct Medicare noncompliance and Fraud, Waste and Abuse (FWA). - The Health Plan is responsible for the services we delegate to our First Tier, Downstream and Related Entities (FDRs).
-FDRs may include the providers and practitioners with whom we contract to provide health care services to our Medicare members.
+- Part C and D sponsors must have an effective compliance program and are obligated to have policies and procedures which include measures to prevent, detect and correct Medicare noncompliance and Fraud, Waste and Abuse (FWA). - The Health Plan is responsible for the services it delegates to its FDRs.
+As such, THP conducts regular auditing and monitoring of these entities.